quicwg/base-drafts/draft-ietf-quic-recovery.md

 detecting loss.
 Implementers MAY use algorithms developed for TCP, such as TCP-NCR {{?RFC4653}}, to improve QUIC's reordering resilience.

-QUIC implementations may use time-based loss detection to deal with reordering. time-based loss detection allows a certain amount of reordering above max(SRTT, latest_rtt).
-The RECOMMENDED reordering tolerance is 1/8 max(SRTT, latest_rtt).
+QUIC implementations can use time-based loss detection to handle reordering based on time elapsed since the packet was sent, instead of a packet reordering threshold.
+The RECOMMENDED time threshold, expressed as a fraction of the round-trip time (kTimeReorderingFraction), is 1/8.

 ### Early Retransmit